 A cloudless sky greeted Shannon Waddell and pals in Miami Beach for their weekend getaway from Atlanta, and the day would possibly have qualified as postcard best if not for the rotting blanket of sargassum blockading their barefoot path to the ocean.

-“It’s so pretty and blue out there,” Waddell, 21, said from her perch on an afternoon bed on the seashore outdoor the Edition Hotel off 26th Street.
+“It’s so pretty and blue out there,” Waddell, 21, said from her perch on an afternoon bed on the seashore outdoor Edition Hotel off 26th Street.
 “And unsightly and brown proper right here. … It’s gross.”

 A June presentation via Parks to county and metropolis administrators envisioned each day eliminating seaweed from the entire seaside might cost about $45 million a yr and require 880 truck trips hauling sufficient fabric to fill a soccer area 10 toes excessive.